DAILY DISCIPLINE #197

 - Satan is God’s archenemy.
 He has myriads of demons and fallen angels in his forces who are at his command to overrun the world with evil and exclude God from his own kingdom.

 Reread: Ephesians 6:12

 What we “see” is flesh and blood, but behind the people Satan uses for his evil purposes, is a whole world system orchestrated by the powers of darkness.
 God as the Creator of Heaven and earth has dominion over it through man.
 Satan usurped dominion over the earth when man chose to sin and walk independent from God.
 These two forces – God vs Satan-- are always at work.
 The church is the body of Christ to take back dominion of this earth.

 - All Christians must come to the place where they can use the authority God has given to us.
 But there is a big difference in physical warfare and spiritual warfare.
 God’s principle for us is found in…

 In Greek, to “stand against” really means to “hold your ground”.
 The ground disputed by the enemy is really God’s and therefore is ours.
 We aren’t called to advance into foreign territory to take it as a physical enemy would do.
 The ground is already ours and so God calls us “to stand”.

 - Here is the difference in defensive warfare vs. offensive warfare.
 In defensive warfare we already have the ground and only need to “stand our ground” in order to keep it.
 In offensive warfare we don’t have the ground and need to fight in order to take it.
-God gave the earth to men to manage.
+God gave the earth to men and women to manage.
 It's already ours.
 Our warfare is defensive and that is why nearly all the weapons mentioned in Ephesians are defensive weapons.
 The sword (as the one offensive weapon) is also used on defense.

 Reread: Ephesians 6:14-17